ahmccormick/Cannabis_EGS/README.md

 .vcf file with your genotype information and lat/long data for your samples in a .csv

 1. Identification of core (1_core_identification.py)
-   This script was used on the filtered vcf file in PyCharm to identify a core (in this case n=25, change accordingly for 30% of your dataset)
-   *You will need to edit accordingly.
-44/82 samples in this work had georeferences and this script subsets to these.
+   This script was used on the filtered vcf file in PyCharm to identify a core (change accordingly for 30% of your dataset) *You will need to edit this to your samples which have georeferences.

 2. Convert vcf to format for rrBLUP (2_vcf_to_rrBLUP.py) In terminal locally with the below command structure: